CrLeCook/Milestone-Project-2/README.md

 [View the live project here](https://crlecook.github.io/Milestone-Project-2/)

 # MP2 Background
 "I Choose You!" wasn't the first project I had.
 Originally, I had an idea for a ecommerce lamp website.
-It had a light switch <button>, that when pressed turned a lamp on.
+It had a light switch button that when pressed turned a lamp on.
 I thought it looked really cool.
 However, I found myself not very interested in the subject matter and decided to change my idea to something I'd find more engaging.

 ## Purpose & Value
 The purpose of the website provides the user with a simple twist on the classic game of Rock, Paper, Scissors.
 In my version, the user selects a Pokemon that represents a 'type'.
 People who have played or seen Pokemon before will understand this, but those that haven't - it's simple enough: